Great things to do in Amsterdam in autumn

 After your visit to the museum part of Ripley’s, you can unwind and take it all in at the 500 m2 lounge area, grab a cooling drink and enjoy a unique bird’s-eye view of Dam Square.
 Not only can you see Amsterdam's beautiful autumn mood from here but it also is the perfect setting to share a drink with friends on Halloween.

-So the Dutch might not be famous for for their local cuisine, but we do offer some great fall treats!
+So the Dutch might not be famous for for their local cuisine, but there are some great fall treats!
 How about the traditional warm slice of apple pie combined with a hot chocolate topped off with whipped cream and marshmallows.
 Or warm up in one of the brown café’s and enjoy a Herfstbok!

 A Herfstbok is a beer brewed especially for the season and is offered by many Dutch breweries.
 If you’re tired after a day of exploring and sightseeing, enjoy traditional Dutch stamppot (mashed potatoes with vegetables and a sausage) or a bowl of erwtensoep, also known as snert (pea soup).
 These treats will surely warm you up!